flexn-io/create/docs/docs/tutorials/advanced/screens.md

 export default Screen;
 ```

 We are using [Screen](../components/screen) component to wrap every template screen and by utilizing `useFocusEffect` hook setting state of the screen whatever screen is in background or foreground.
-It's worth to mention that [Screen](../components/screen)functionality is applied only for TV platforms for the rest behind the scenes it's only simple React Native View.
+It's worth to mention that [Screen](../components/screen) functionality is applied only for TV platforms for the rest behind the scenes it's only simple React Native View.

 ## Home screen

 It's a good practice to start from Home screen.
-Create a new file in `src/screens/home.tsx`.
-And copy over the code above:
+Create a new file called `src/screens/home.tsx` and copy over the code above:

 ```javascript
 import React, { useContext, useRef } from 'react';